MyEtherWallet/knowledge-base-v3/src/content/migration/moving-from-private-key-to-trezor-hardware-wallet.md

 {
-"title"       : "[MEW ➡ TREZOR]  Moving from a MyEtherWallet key to TREZOR Hardware Wallet", "sort"        : "02",
+"title"       : "[MEW ➡ TREZOR] Moving from MyEtherWallet to TREZOR", "sort"        : "02",
 "category"    : "Migrating to/from MyEtherWallet",
 "description" : "Migrating to/from MyEtherWallet",